planetarium/libplanet/CONTRIBUTING.md

 please read [xunit-unity-runner]'s README.
 FYI you can use `-h`/`--help` option as well.

-To sum up, the instruction is like below (the example is assumming Linux):
+To sum up, the instruction is like below (the example is assuming Linux):

     msbuild -r
     xunit-unity-runner/StandaloneLinux64 \